Vridsløsemagle – Thermonet

 - Client: Høje Taastrup District Heating

-- Contractors: Zacho-Lind (pipeline network), Kemp & Lauritzen (installation of heat pumps), Bosch (supply of heat pumps), Geodrilling (vertical drilling)
+- Contractors: Zacho-Lind (piping network), Kemp & Lauritzen (heat pump installation), Bosch (heat pump supply), Geodrilling (vertical drilling)

 Norsyn’s Contributions to the Project

-Høje Taastrup District Heating initiated a preliminary study for the establishment of a thermonet in Vridsløsemagle, a so-called “oil village” with 110 homes in the Høje Taastrup Municipality.
-This innovative initiative aimed to convert homes from oil heating to a more sustainable and efficient thermonet.
+Høje Taastrup District Heating initiated a feasibility study for establishing cold district heating in Vridsløsemagle – a so-called “oil village” with 110 dwellings located in Høje Taastrup Municipality.
+This innovative initiative aimed to convert homes from oil heating to a more efficient and sustainable thermonet solution.

-In addition to the initial economic evaluations, we also prepared a comprehensive project proposal that included socioeconomic calculations.
+In addition to the financial analyses, we prepared a comprehensive project proposal including socioeconomic evaluations.

-The project demonstrates a successful transition from oil heating to an innovative thermonet, highlighting the potential for collective heating systems even in smaller villages where traditional district heating is not feasible, leaving individual heating solutions as the only alternative.
+The project demonstrates a successful transition from oil heating to an innovative thermonet system, highlighting the potential of collective heating even in small rural villages where traditional district heating is not financially feasible and individual solutions are typically the only alternative.